 Dairy Recovery Concessional Loans

-Dairy Recovery Concessional Loans are available through the
+Dairy Recovery Concessional Loans were available through the

 Farm Business Concessional Loans Scheme.
-Applications for these loans will close on 30 June 2017 or when funding is fully committed, whichever occurs first.
+Applications for these loans closed on 30 June 2018.

 More rural financial counsellors